 Our firm is prepared to help with any type of child support situation.
 Whether you are a custodial or noncustodial parent with a child support issue which needs to be resolved, we can help.
 In addition, we can assist if you are trying to determine custody as part of a divorce, in a post-divorce situation, or as an unmarried parent in a paternity case.
-In addition, our child support attorneys in the Bronx can provide the following:
+In addition, our child support attorney in Bronx, NY can provide the following:

 - Focused On Family Law Cases